 I love all of this information… it puts me in a Christmas mood even more!
 Many thanks to Alys for the interview… and for writing such a fun story!

 You know what would be really fun?
 Give this book as an early gift to a couple of friends… then meet for brunch and talk about the story, along with all your favorite holiday memories and traditions.

 Better yet, plan ahead for next year’s book club… read both The Christmas Company *and* A Christmas Carol as your December titles (no worries, they’re both quick, easy reads!) and use them together to spark wonderful Christmas-themed discussion with your group.
 (Try this beautifully illustrated edition of A Christmas Carol!)

 If you’re looking for a sweet, uplifting Christmas story (for yourself, or to give as a gift)… well, it would be hard to find a better option than The Christmas Company.
 I give this book five festive stars!
 Highly recommended for anyone who believes in love, community, and the spirit of Christmas!

 Get The Christmas Company:

-In the next couple of weeks, don’t forget to revisit my Holiday Gift Guides as you shop, and peek at my previous reviews of Christmas themed titles for great cozy books to curl up with once all that shopping is done.
+In the next couple of weeks, don’t forget to peek at my previous reviews of Christmas themed titles for great cozy books to curl up with once all your shopping is done.
 Happy reading, friends!

 December on my blog will bring lots of fun content… I’m participating in #Blogmas which is a big deal in the blogging world, as well as Bookending Winter through Bookend Events.
 Look for gift guides, Christmas book recommendations, holiday favorites, and more!